jabranr/socialmedia/README.md

 ##Introduction

-socialmedia.js is a small library containing collection of various methods that are used in social media interaction.
-This library is built to lessen the clutter of code from various social media platforms and by using the minimal and easy approach as well as:
+socialmedia.js is a small JavaScript library containing collection of various methods that are used for social media interactions.
+This library is built to lessen the clutter of code from various social media platforms and by using the minimal and easy setup.
+Other features include:

-+ Easy to use with convenient name functions.
++ Easy to use with convenient callbacks and friendly naming.
-+ Do more and write less i.e. inclusion of one facebook init method enables like, share, invite, send, like box, streams and many more functions..
++ Do more and write less i.e. inclusion of one facebook `init` method enables Facebook Like, Share, Invite, Send, Streams and many more defalt Facebook plugins.
-+ Helps avoid repeating the code from social media prepared APIs.
++ Helps avoid repeating the same code in application.
-+ Uses the same usual core functions of social media platforms with minimum input.
++ Uses the same default core functions of social media platforms but with minimum input and setup.
-+ Minimized version is 4kb that provides quick load..
++ Minified version is ~5kb that provides quick page load.
-+ Auto creates the required div elements in dom and keep them at appropriate positions.
++ Auto creates the required div elements in `DOM` and keep them at appropriate levels in code.

 ##Installation &amp; Setup

 1. [Download the latest release](https://github.com/jabranr/socialmedia.js/releases/)
 2. A release includes the source code and ready to use example.
-3. Minified source code located in ```src/``` is recommended.
+3. Minified source code located in `src/` is recommended.
-4. Load and initialize the async Facebook SDKs using following code block in ```HEAD``` section of ```HTML``` document.
+4. Load and initialize the async Facebook SDKs using following code block in `<HEAD>` section of HTML document.

 ``` javascript
 <script src="src/socialmedia.min.js">